 When the entire mouth is re-built, the process is very complex.
 The dental school curriculum doesn’t adequately address this level of treatment, and there are several post-graduate institutes that have been set up to provide this training.
 The one that is best known is the L.D.
 Pankey Institute on Key Biscayne in Florida.
 Dr. Marion is a graduate of the Dawson Master’s Program at the Pankey Institute.

 In addition, Dr. Marion has achieved the level of Associate with the American Society of Implant and Reconstructive Dentistry.

 Part of Dr. Marion’s philosophy in dentistry is that you can’t have beauty without function nor function without beauty.
-The two elements must coexist in a healthy smile, so Dr. Marion loves to provide full-mouth restorations that result in attractive and well-functioning smiles for his patients.
+The two elements must coexist in a healthy smile, so if you need full-mouth restoration, Dr. Marion’s goal is to give you both an attractive and a well-functioning smile.

 Do you think you need full-mouth reconstruction because of TMJ dysfunction or another problem?
 If you’re looking for a second opinion on the procedures you need, then Dr. Marion will be happy to take a quick look for no charge.
 You can then decide if you want a comprehensive dental exam.

 Call the office, or click here to request an appointment with Dr. Marion where you can learn more about FMR.